atomicframeworks/percentOfTheTime.js/README.md

     </script>
 ```

 ## Useage
-Call percentOfTheTime on a string and pass a callback function. <br>
+Call .percentOfTheTime(callbackObj) on a string and pass a callback function. <br>
     Optionally an object containing true and false properties that are functions can passed instead.  (exaple 5.js)<br>
     The corresponding function will be executed depending on the random and cookie tests